-One of the defining characteristics of TEAR is our commitment to engaging Christians in Australia with God’s work towards a more just and compassionate world.
-Being a Christian community that embodies justice is as important to TEAR as our support for Christians working in hard places bringing justice to the impoverished.
-As Tony McCarthy, former Chair of the Board for TEAR Australia, so accurately described:
+One of the defining characteristics of Tearfund is our commitment to engaging Christians in Australia with God’s work towards a more just and compassionate world.
+Being a Christian community that embodies justice is as important to Tearfund as our support for Christians working in hard places bringing justice to the impoverished.
+As Tony McCarthy, former Chair of the Board for Tearfund Australia, so accurately described:

 In Australia, our work of community organising is deeply grounded in local faith communities: churches and Christian communities from a wide range of denominations.
 Our team of community organisers, both staff and volunteers, connect and equip Christians across the country to form the national movement which, for almost 40 years, has been transforming lives in such a way that benefits our global neighbours.